-He was a leading figure in the field of urban planning.
-In the city of Barcelona he participated in the Provincial Plan of Barcelona (1959-1963), the directing scheme of the metropolitan area (1963-1968), the Rambla del Carmel in Barcelona (1985) and the Special Plan of the Round of Dalt of Barcelona (1987).
-And, at the state level, in the General Urban Development Plans of Palma de Mallorca, Murcia (1977), Tortosa (1984) and Ripoll (2008).
+He was a driving reference figure in the field of urban planning.
+In the city of Barcelona he participated in the Provincial Plan of Barcelona (1959-1963), the master plan of the metropolitan area (1963-1968), the Rambla del Carmel in Barcelona (1985) and the Special Plan of the Ronda de Dalt de Barcelona (1987).
+And, at the state level, in the General Urban Planning Plans of Palma de Mallorca, Murcia (1977), Tortosa (1984) and Ripoll (2008).

-In the field of architecture, in addition to being in charge of the R Group since its creation in 1952, the buildings of the Uriach Laboratories in Barcelona, the Vall d'Hebrón university campus (as co-author) stand out , the restoration and extension of the Gandesa winery and the Monumental Environment of the Ripoll Monastery, among other works.
+In the field of architecture, in addition to being at the head of Group R since its creation in 1952, the buildings of the Uriach Laboratories in Barcelona, the university campus of the Vall d'Hebrón (as co-author) stand out. , the restoration and extension of the Gandesa winery and the Monumental Environment project of the Ripoll Monastery, among other works.

 He has been a member of the Institut d'Estudis Catalans since 1978 and a member of the Barcelona Bibliophile Association from 1959 until his death.